AndyGee/jpetstore-6/README.md

  - In the returned list expand all items
  - Follow the steps in order.

-## Trails:
+## STEP Trails To Follow:
- - TomEE Step - Start to use TomEE
+ - TomEE - Start to use TomEE
- - CDI Step - Introduce CDI into you application
+ - CDI - Introduce CDI into you application
- - REST Step - Introduce RESTful WebServices into you application
+ - REST - Introduce RESTful WebServices into you application
- - WebService Step - Introduce SOAP WebServices into you application
+ - WebService - Introduce SOAP WebServices into you application
- - Arquillian Step - Introduce Arquillian testing into you application
+ - Arquillian - Introduce Arquillian testing into you application

 ## Running sample under eclipse
 Follow the next steps to run the sample on [Apache TomEE](http://tomee.apache.org/index.html), by using eclipse IDE